How to make a claim

 • a Medicare history report.

-Assessment
+• Assessment

-Decision and payment
+• Decision and payment

-Lodging a disability or income protection claim
+• Lodging a claim

 • reports from your doctors, specialists and allied health providers

-• a medical assessment from an independent specialist or practitioner on your condition or your capacity to work
+• a medical assessment from an independent specialist or practitioner on your condition or capacity to work

 • financial information.